 What is career average pay?

-Your career average pay is the average of your councillor allowances over the time you’ve been in the Scheme.
+Your career average pay is the average of your councillor basic and responsibility allowances over the time you’ve been in the Scheme.
 It’s worked out like this:

 each year (ending 31 March) your allowances as a councillor are recorded